 Integrated Risk Management Plan (IRMP)

-Each year Cheshire Fire and Rescue Service creates a plan called the IRMP which assesses local fire and rescue related risks and details how these will be addressed.
-This annual action plan is published on the Authority's website.
+Each year Cheshire Fire Authority has created a plan called the IRMP which assesses local fire and rescue related risks and details how these will be addressed.
+The IRMP is published on the Authority's website.